MisterFlicker/python-project-50/README.md

 ## How to use

 Commant to start generate difference:
-gendiff --format x a b
+poetry run gendiff --format x a b
 where x - format (json, plain or stylsh)
 a and b - path to files with extension